EricMeissner/BlackHoleLoans/README.md

 - Using one of the following OS's: Windows XP, 7, or 8
 - If WIndows 8 is installed, must download Windows Phone SDK

+After you have met the above requirements, you can now go ahead and download the zip file for Black Hole Loans.
+The next few steps will guide you on how to download the code, and use it in Visual Studio.

+-